 When a child is ill or absent from school there is no charge and any money paid will be carried over.
 Reminders for overdue accounts will be sent out regularly either by e-mail, letter or text.

 This is a Government initiative which provides a free school meal for all pupils up to and including Year 2.

 Please do not top up your child's ParentPay dinner money account if they are in Reception, Year 1 or Year 2 as they will not be charged for school meals until they move into Year 3 or the UIFSM scheme ends.

-A carton of milk can be provided to each child every day at a cost of £11.50 per term.
-The cost of the milk is subsidised by the Intervention Board.
+A carton of milk can be provided to each child every day and the cost of the milk is subsidised by the Intervention Board.